mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 - optional auto-closing based on configurable duration
 - a button to dismiss it at any time

-the first two points imply that we change component properties after it is rendered.
+the three points above imply that we change component properties after it is rendered.
 This technique is strongly discouraged by MS as it can introduce inconsistencies in the render tree.
 In fact you CANNOT do something like this:
 ```csharp
 MainAlert.HtmlCssClass = "alert-secondary"; //will not compile
 ```